-Discharges containing plastics, especially microplastics, come from various sources, even uncommon ones.
-Microplastics are everywhere, spreading through the entire ecosystem.
-They might be at the bottom of the sea (high-density polymers) and at its surface (low-density polymers), in rainwater, in food, in drinking water, in the air as well as in wastewater.
+Discharges containing plastics, especially microplastics, come from a variety of sources and are everywhere, spreading through the entire ecosystem.
+They might be at the bottom of the sea (high-density polymers) and/or on its surface (low-density polymers), in rainwater, in food, in drinking water, in the air, and in wastewater.

-One of the most challenging and pressing issues is the footprint of microplastics across water bodies, which has led to the global marine plastic debris problem.
-Table 1 lists sources of microplastics in water bodies.
+One of the most challenging and pressing issues is the footprint of microplastics across bodies of water, which led to the problem of global marine plastic debris.
+Table 1 lists sources of microplastics in bodies of water.

 Category | Potential Source |